lincolnq/breakideas/README.md

 property rights.
 Don't write anything that you don't want other people to see, because it's all made public.

+**How to run?** Checkout the repo and read the instructions at the top of blog.arc.

 **Future Features:** user pages, fix random post selection algo

 **Thoughts on Arc after about 6 hours using it:**